kisslerlab/kisslerlab.github.io/_pages/guides-manuscripts.md

 But here's the secret: writing isn't what you do once you've figured out the story. _Writing is how you figure out the story_.

-For those of us in science and mathematics, it's easy to forget that we, as humans, think most fundamentally in narratives.
-That proof you just worked out on your homework?
-It's a narrative, complete with an exposition, climax, and resolution (QED, my friends).
-Your code?
-Same thing.
-You load packages to establish the story's setting, then you walk through the plot piece by piece, until the conflict resolves and the calculations fall into place.

-How did this proof come about?
-Certainly not by staring at the sky until BANG, a fully-formed argument flashed before your eyes and you wrote it down, straight from the mouth of God.
-Nor was this code originally concieved as a cohesive unit, from beginning to end.
-Proofs and code emerge in their final form from the backwards, inside-out and upside-down process of - you got it - writing.
+Think about the last time you wrote a proof.
+How did you do it?
+Certainly not by staring at the sky until BANG, a fully-formed argument flashed before your eyes and you wrote it down, perfectly, beginning to end.
+Nor was your last bit of Python code written out as one perfect, bug-free script.
+No, proofs and code emerge from an organic process: you sketch out a few tentative ideas, test them, scrap some, get inspired by some others, write some more, and on and on until you get that funny feeling in your chest that tells you you're done.
 Prose is no different.

-From this point of view, writing is a central part of the scientific process.
+Writing, conceived like this, is a central part of the scientific process.
 It's not just how we communicate ideas to others; it's also how we communicate ideas to ourselves.
 Writing is the clearest way to expose holes in our research that need to be filled with new experiments.
 It's the clearest way to achieve flashes of inspiration, made possible by seing our own ideas laid out linearly on a page.
 Waiting to write means passing up opportunities to be a more rigorous, thoughtful, and creative scientist.

 ### But... how?